HolyBlackCat/cpp-tutorials/choosing_compiler_and_more.md

 * If you have prebuilt libraries compiled for one of those two ABIs, and you can't compile them for another (e.g. because they are closed-source), that locks you into that ABI.

-* MSVC ABI has quirks, such as:
+* MSVC ABI has bugs/quirks, such as:

   * `[[no_unique_address]]` not working out of the box (must use `[[msvc::no_unique_address]]`).

+  * Empty base class optimization [not working in some cases](https://stackoverflow.com/q/12701469/2752075).

-  * MSVC, in their C standard library headers, single-handedly "deprecating" some of the standard functions in favor of their non-cross-platform alternatives (e.g. `scanf` vs `scanf_s`; must define `_CRT_SECURE_NO_WARNINGS` to silence this)
+  * MSVC, in their C standard library headers, single-handedly "deprecating" some of the standard functions in favor of their non-cross-platform alternatives (e.g. `scanf` vs `scanf_s`; must define `_CRT_SECURE_NO_WARNINGS` to silence this).
+Strictly saying this isn't an "ABI" issue, but this is something you'll face when using MSVC or Clang in MSVC mode.

 MinGW is less popular/has less inertia behind it, which means in rare cases some libraries or applications may not support it.
 Sometimes you can patch the libraries, but sometimes not.
 Some libraries do the opposite and only support MinGW.

-I have a weak preference towards MinGW ABI, but both are ok.
+I have a weak preference towards MinGW ABI (because of the quirks mentioned above), but both are ok.

 ## MSVC issues